-- 44. The following outputs will contribute to the achievement of CSP outcome 1: - Output 1.1: Crisis-affected communities benefit from nutrition-sensitive emergency food assistance, asset restoration and other services, including supply chain and emergency telecommunications services, that meet their essential needs. - Output 2.1: Crisis-affected communities benefit from the enhanced capability of national and local government and partners to prepare for and respond to emergencies, including through shock-responsive social protection and management of acute malnutrition. - 45.
+- 45. The following outputs will contribute to the achievement of CSP outcome 1: - Output 1.1: Communities affected by climate-related and other shocks benefit from nutrition-sensitive emergency food assistance, asset restoration and other services, including supply chain and emergency telecommunications services, that meet their essential needs. - Output 2.1: Communities affected by climate-related and other shocks benefit from the enhanced capability of national and local government and partners to prepare for and respond to emergencies, including through shock-responsive social protection and management of acute malnutrition. - 46.
 Both outputs build on WFP's successful partnerships and crisis response solutions to scale up preparedness and response capacity, including in selected shock-prone areas.
 To deliver output 1.1 WFP will provide direct crisis response to augment nationally led responses where needed.
 Complementing this, output 2.1 is based on WFP as the partner of choice in providing the Government with technical assistance to enhance in-country capacity to prepare for, anticipate and respond to emergencies.